Share

 “The only way we’re going to solve this thing is by communicating with one another,” Lackey said.
 “But we need honest communication.”

-That means transparency from regulators about what’s delaying reforms, openness from insurers about what’s driving rates, and clarity from policymakers about what consumers should expect.
+That means transparency from regulators about delays, openness from insurers about what drives rates, and clarity from lawmakers about what consumers should realistically expect.

 “We’ve got to stop talking past each other,” Susman added.
 “There’s a lot of misinformation — and people are scared.
 The only way to fix that is with facts.”